CLASSIC COLOMBIA BIRDING TOUR: DETAILED ITINERARY

 On our second day, we will explore an area of high elevation forest in Chingaza National Park where we have an opportunity to see the colourful endemic Flame-winged (or Brown-breasted) Parakeet, the endemic Silvery-throated Spinetail (which betrays its presence with its staccato vocalizations more typical of Cranioleuca spinetails) and the near-endemic Pale-bellied (or Mattoral) Tapaculo.

-Other specialities we may well encounter while exploring this diverse park include such near-endemics as Longuemare’s Sunangel, the uncommon Blue-throated Starfrontlet, Coppery-bellied Puffleg, Rufous-breasted Flycatcher, Rufous-browed Conebill and the pretty Golden-fronted Whitestart (here of the nominate white-cheeked race), and also the localized and gorgeous Golden-crowned Tanager.
+Other specialities we may well encounter while exploring this diverse park include such near-endemics as Longuemare’s Sunangel, Blue-throated Starfrontlet (which nowadays regularly visits feeders), Coppery-bellied Puffleg, Rufous-breasted Flycatcher, Rufous-browed Conebill and the pretty Golden-fronted Whitestart (here of the nominate white-cheeked race), and also the localized and gorgeous Golden-crowned Tanager.

 The monotonous calling of an Andean Pygmy Owl may well lure in a mob of nervous little birds, and amongst these, or in the busy mixed feeding flocks, we will look for Pearled Treerunner, White-browed Spinetail, Black-capped and White-throated Tyrannulets, Agile Tit-Tyrant, Rufous Wren, Black-crested Warbler, Black-headed, Black-capped, Black-eared, Superciliaried and perhaps Oleaginous Hemispinguses, and the brilliant Scarlet-bellied Mountain Tanager, the electric-blue Blue-backed Conebill and the smart Plushcap.
 Black and Bluish Flowerpiercers vigorously pursue their nectar thievery in the company of many other passerines in the flowering shrubs.

 Thick bamboo fills many of the forest glades and strange but distinctive calls may well lead us to the endemic Muisca Antpitta, while other birds of interest in this splendid area include Andean Guan and Ash-coloured Tapaculo.
-We may also find the interesting Red-crested Cotinga, the uncommon Andean Siskin and the rather more widespread Hooded Siskin.
+We may also find the interesting Red-crested Cotinga and the uncommon Andean Siskin.

 Colombia: Day 4 West of the capital, the western slope of the Eastern Andes still harbours some very ‘birdy’ patches of cloudforest.
 One of these is one of the few sites where one of Colombia’s rarest endemics, the colourful Turquoise Dacnis, can sometimes be found, though it is by no means common here.
-Another of the country’s specialities that occurs here is the flashy but scarce endemic Black Inca, and whilst looking for the latter species we are likely to encounter several other hummingbirds such as Violet-crowned Woodnymph, Andean Emerald, Steely-vented Hummingbird and White-booted Racket-tail.
+Another of the country’s specialities that occurs here is the flashy but scarce endemic Black Inca, and whilst looking for the latter species (which is very erratic at this site) we are likely to encounter several other hummingbirds such as Crowned Woodnymph, Andean Emerald, Steely-vented Hummingbird and White-booted Racket-tail.

 Oak trees, not found in any other South American country, are sometimes inhabited by parties of noisy Acorn Woodpeckers, while active mixed flocks nervously flit through the canopy and mid-levels, and often include Red-crowned and Smoky-brown Woodpeckers, Ash-browed Spinetail and Brown-capped Vireo.
-Warblers often join the flocks and, as well as the resident Tropical Parula and Slate-throated Whitestart, during tours in the boreal winter we may well find wintering Black-and-white, Tennessee, Blackburnian, Mourning and Canada Warblers, as well as Swainson’s Thrush.
+Warblers often join the flocks and, as well as the resident Tropical Parula and Slate-throated Whitestart, during tours in the boreal winter we may well find wintering Black-and-white, Tennessee, Blackburnian, Mourning, Canada and possibly even Cerulean Warblers, as well as Swainson’s Thrush.
 Colour is added by the bewildering array of tanagers, which include Fawn-breasted, Golden, Blue-necked, Bay-headed, Scrub, Black-capped and Crimson-backed.

-Other species likely here include the endemic Moustached Brushfinch as well as Pale-breasted Spinetail, Sooty-headed and Golden-faced Tyrannulets, Yellow-bellied Elaenia, Common Tody-Flycatcher, Whiskered and House Wrens, Black-billed and Great Thrushes, Streaked Saltator, Rose-breasted Grosbeak and Saffron Finch.
+Other species likely here include the near-endemic Moustached Brushfinch as well as Pale-breasted Spinetail, Sooty-headed and Golden-faced Tyrannulets, Yellow-bellied Elaenia, Common Tody-Flycatcher, Whiskered and House Wrens, Black-billed and Great Thrushes, Streaked Saltator, Rose-breasted Grosbeak and Saffron Finch.
+Brown Scythebill and Montane and Lineated Foliasge-gleaners are also possible.

 We will also explore some shade coffee lower down where, in the brushy borders, we should see the zebra-striped, near-endemic Bar-crested Antshrike, which occurs here in close proximity to the similar but more widespread Barred Antshrike.
 Other species at these lower elevations include White-tailed Kite, White-tipped Dove, Slaty Spinetail, Yellow-olive Flatbill, Vermilion Flycatcher, Scrub Greenlet and Rufous-browed Peppershrike.
 Here also we will look for flowering trees frequented by ‘hummers’ such as Rufous-tailed Hummingbird and White-vented Plumeleteer, and, if we are fortunate, we will find one of the rarer species such as Short-tailed Emerald.
 We may also come across the smart Stripe-breasted Spinetail.